litmuschaos/litmus/Litmus-Leader.md

 # Litmus Leader Program
 The Litmus Leader Program aims to identify community contributors & leaders in the Litmus community and reward them for their valuable contribution to Cloud-Native world by contributing to the LitmusChaos project.
-This program is the a Rewards and Recognitions campaign for the LitmusChaos project to award our most prominent contributors in various fields like development, advocacy, writing, content creation, etc. and be an example for others.
+This program is a rewards and recognition campaign for the LitmusChaos project to award our most prominent contributors in various fields like development, advocacy, writing, content creation, etc.,

 ----------------------